-NOTE: If you select the Include the host name for accounts option, the mangement console adds a column to the Master_etc_passwdList.csv file to identify the host for each user account.
+NOTE: If you select the Include the host name for accounts option, the management console adds a column to the Master etc passwdList .csv file to identify the host for each user account.
 One Identity provides the Host column information to help you resolve the entries in the file.
 However, before you import the .cvs file into the Unix Account Import Wizard, you must remove the Host column.

-You can easily migrate local users to Active Directory by exporting the Master /etc/passwd List report, then importing it into the Unix Account Import Wizard, accessible from the Safeguard Authentication Services Control Center's Tools link.
-The Unix Account Import wizard is a
+You can easily migrate local users to Active Directory by exporting the Master /etc/passwd List report, then importing it into the Unix Account

-Report Description versatile tool that helps migrate Unix account information to Active Directory.
+Import Wizard, accessible from the Safeguard Authentication Services Control Center's Tools link.
+The Unix Account Import wizard is a versatile tool that helps migrate Unix account information to Active Directory.
 It is especially well-suited to small, one-shot import tasks such as importing all the local user accounts from a specific Unix host.
 The Unix Account Import Wizard can import Unix data as new user and group objects or use the data to Unix-enable existing users and groups.

+Unix-Enabled AD Users

+Lists all Active Directory users that have Unix user attributes.

+NOTE:

-Unix- Enabled AD Lists all Active Directory users that have Unix user attributes.
-Users A User object is considered to be 'Unix-enabled' if it has values for the UID Number, Primary GID Number, Home Directory, and Login Shell.
-If Login Shell is /bin/false, the user is considered to be disabled for Unix or Linux logon.
-Account Disabled indicates whether the Active Directory User account is enabled or disabled.
+- A User object is considered to be 'Unix-enabled' if it has values for the UID Number, Primary GID Number, Home Directory, and Login Shell. - If Login Shell is /bin/false, the user is considered to be disabled for Unix or Linux logon. - Account Disabled indicates whether the Active Directory User account is enabled or disabled.

 By default, it creates this report using the default domain as the base container.
 Browse to search Active Directory to locate and select a different base container to begin the search.

-NOTE: This report is only available if you have configured the mangement console to recognize Active Directory objects (see Configuring the Console to Recognize Unix Attributes in AD in the online help), and you are logged on as an Active Directory account in the Manage Hosts role.
+NOTE: This report is only available if you have configured the management console to recognize Active Directory objects (see Configuring the Console to Recognize Unix Attributes in AD in the online help), and you are logged on as an Active Directory account in the Manage Hosts role.